2251 views

 Often bailiffs and debt collectors get pushed into the same category.
 Although both are seen as collecting money on behalf of a creditor, there is a difference between a debt collector and a bailiff:

-• A debt collector does not have special powers to help them collect a debt, whereas a bailiff has special rights to recover it.
+A debt collector does not have special powers to help them collect a debt, whereas a bailiff has special rights to recover the debt.

-• Bailiffs collect more debts related to the government or local authority.
-In contrast, debt collectors collect commercial debts, including credit card debt, loans, overdrafts, and utility debts.
+Bailiffs collect more debts which is related to the government or local authority whereas debt collectors collect commercial debts which include things related to credit card debt, loans, overdrafts and utility debts.

 What are the different types of bailiffs?

-• County Court Bailiffs – This is a bailiff who looks at the local county court matters.
-Their primary role is to enforce county court judgements (CCJ).
-Their job is to ensure that you are forced to repay the money owed to you by the creditor.
+- County Court Bailiffs – This a bailiff who looks at matters relating to the local county court.
+Their main role is to enforce county court judgements (CCJ).
+Their job is to ensure that you are forced to repay the money that is owed to you by the creditor.

-• High Court Enforcement officers – A high court enforcement officer deals with matters relating to the high court.
+- High Court Enforcement officers – A high court enforcement officer is someone who deals with matters relating to the high court.
 Their job is to collect unpaid debts and take away and auction off the property to recover the debts.

-• Certified enforcement agents will perform similar duties to high court enforcement officers and county court bailiffs but will work on behalf of a private company.
+- Certified enforcement agents – These agents will perform similar duties to high court enforcement officers and county court bailiffs but will work on behalf of a private company.

 What rules do bailiffs have to follow?